Welsh arts & culture

-We like to celebrate our love of arts and literature.
-Hay-on-Wye in mid Wales is home to the world’s most famous literary and arts festival.
+We have the World's most famous arts and literature festival right here in Wales in Hay-on-Wye.
 When Bill Clinton came to town, he called it ‘the Woodstock of the mind’.

 The National Museum in Cardiff is the home of the largest collection of Impressionist and Post-Impressionist paintings outside Paris.
-Entry to see the collection, which includes Renoir’s famous Blue Lady, La Parisienne, Rodin’s The Kiss and Monet’s Waterlilies paintings, is free.
+Entry to see the collection is free, which includes Renoir’s famous Blue Lady, La Parisienne, Rodin’s The Kiss, Vincent Van Gogh's Rain Auvers and Monet’s Water lilies paintings.

-The Artes Mundi Prize is held here every two years and is one of the largest visual art prizes in the world.
+The prestigious Artes Mundi Prize is also held here every two years in Wales and is one of the largest visual art prizes in the world.
 The international prize celebrates and recognises artists across the globe.

-Find out more about our writers, museums and cultural events in the links below.
+Find out more about our artists, writers, museums and cultural events in the links below.